IRaihan97/FrisO/README.md

                 @Override
                 public void onResponse(JSONObject response) {
                     if(mResultCallback != null)
-                        mResultCallback.ObjSuccess(requestType,response);//Uses the result callback to get the responses and perfrom specific action.
+                        mResultCallback.ObjSuccess(requestType,response);//Uses the result callback to get the responses and perform specific action.
                 }
             }, new Response.ErrorListener() {
                 @Override